-The following are top 5 cancer myths that are most frustrating, almost painful, that the world needs to do away with:
+The following are the top 5 cancer myths that are most frustrating, almost painful, that the world needs to do away with:

 Cancer Myth 1: Diagnosis is equal to a death sentence

 Truth: Many cancers that were once considered a death sentence can now be cured and many others can be treated effectively.
-Advances in understanding risk and prevention, early detection and treatment has revolutionized the management of cancer today which has lead to improved outcomes for patients.
+Advances in understanding risk and prevention, early detection and treatment have revolutionized the management of cancer today which has lead to improved outcomes for patients.